-Arrhythmogenic right ventricular cardiomyopathy is a rare inherited heart muscle condition that most often involves the right ventricle, which is the heart chamber responsible for pumping blood to the lungs.
-Individuals with ARVC may have symptoms of palpitations or fainting due to irregular heart rhythms (arrhythmias).
+Arrhythmogenic cardiomyopathy (AC) is a rare inherited heart muscle condition that causes irregular heart rhythms (arrhythmias) at a higher rate than other heart muscle conditions.
+AC can affect primarily either the left ventricle (Left Dominant Arrhythmogenic Cardiomyopathy) or the right ventricle (Arrhythmogenic Right Ventricular Cardiomyopathy or ARVC).
+Individuals with AC or ARVC may have symptoms of palpitations or fainting due to arrhythmias.
 Symptoms may also include shortness of breath due to reduced pumping function of the heart.

 Medical Services related to Francis Dominic Pagani MD